solliancenet/azure-synapse-build-together-blog/Blog-1/intro-lecture.md

 7. Return to the **Knowledge center**.
 Select **Use samples immediately**.

 8. Notice that there are three sample scenarios.
-The first leverages Apache Spark; the second utilizes the aforementioned serverless SQL pool; and the third uses a *dedicated* SQL pool or the *Built-in* serverless pool to create a table with SQL.
+The first leverages Apache Spark; the second utilizes the aforementioned serverless SQL pool.
+The third uses a *dedicated* SQL pool or the *Built-in* serverless pool to create a table with SQL.

     ![An explanation of the three sample scenarios in the Synapse Knowledge center.](./media/immediate-samples.png "Understanding three immediate samples")

 9. Select **Query data with SQL**.
 Then, select **Use sample**.
 A SQL script will open in the window.
 We will examine the script and the Synapse Analytics SQL development experience in the next task.

-10. Observe the following functions of the SQL editor that opens after selecting the **Query data with SQL** sample.
+10. Select the **Query data with SQL** sample, and observe the SQL script that opens in the editor.

-    - **Run** button (1): This not only supports executing the entire SQL script, but also executing a portion of a script that is selected
+    - **Run** button (1): This not only supports executing the entire SQL script but also executing a portion of a script that is selected
     - **Publish** button (2): This persists your changes
     - **Connect to** dropdown (3): This indicates which pool is utilized by the script
     - **Use database** dropdown (4): This indicates the database context for the script

     ![Synapse SQL script editor displays with the preceding tools highlighted.](./media/synapse-script-editor.png "Synapse SQL script editor")

-11. Observe the first query in the file, attached below.
+11. Observe the first query in the file attached below.
 Notice the following characteristics of this query:

     ```sql
     SELECT TOP 100 * FROM